Contrast

 We went up to see her on the last day and we just knew she was going to die.
 We were both with her.
 It was a really strange feeling of relief for Dawn because she was no longer in pain.

 Couldn't have wished for her to be in a better place or have better care, it really was amazing.
 We’d sit there with her and just hold her hand.
 She couldn't speak but occasionally she would say something.
-The whole family are big Elvis fans and my daughter did a playlist of Elvis songs for her because we heard people say that music really helps, they can hear the music.
+The whole family are big Elvis fans and my daughter did a playlist of Elvis songs for her because we heard people say that music really helps.
 My daughter would go up with this playlist and she'd say ‘right, mum, what do you want today, Young Elvis or Vegas Elvis?’
-And she’d say ‘Young’ or ‘Vegas’; although you couldn't have a conversation with her, she knew what she wanted.
+And she’d say ‘Young’ or ‘Vegas’.
+Although you couldn't have a conversation with her, she knew what she wanted.

 I didn't have to do anything once she was at the Hospice because I knew how well she was being looked after.
 I just think it's the ultimate place if you're dying.
 If I need to be cared for in the future, then it is certainly somewhere I would like to be knowing how much they looked after her, how well they looked after her and how caring, how thoughtful, how loving they were.
 Speech mark